Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

     });
   }

-Gosh that's awfully verbose.
+Gosh, that's awfully hard to read.
 So let's add in some syntax sugar:

 .. code:: javascript